*This post may contain affiliate links. Please see my disclosure for more details!*

-2) Prep what sweets/Chocolate’s are going on your Bark – I chopped up my gingerbread men but left everything else as they were – be careful if using a knife to crush them though, don’t cut yourself!
+- Prep what sweets/ Chocolates are going on your Bark – I chopped up my candy canes but left everything else as they were – be careful if using a knife to crush them though, don’t cut yourself!

-3) Melt the Terry’s Chocolate Orange in a Heatproof Bowl over a pan of Simmering Water as there was quite a lot of it- you don’t want the water to touch the bowl however as it’ll ruin the chocolate!
-I then melt the White Chocolate in a smaller bowl in the microwave so they’re melted together.
+- Melt the White Chocolate in a Heatproof Bowl over a pan of Simmering Water as there was quite a lot of it- you don’t want the water to touch the bowl however as it’ll ruin the chocolate!

-4) Pour the melted terry’s chocolate into the tray and spread so its even, dollop/drizzle over the white chocolate and then swirl with the end of a cake skewer – Sprinkle over your decorations and leave to set – if its hot it might be best to do this in the fridge so it’ll actually become hard and its a lot quicker this way!
+- Pour the melted white chocolate into the tray and spread so its even – Sprinkle over your decorations and leave to set – if it's hot it might be best to do this in the fridge so it’ll actually become hard and its a lot quicker this way!

 © Jane’s Patisserie.
 All images & content are copyright protected.
 Do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words and credit me, or link back to this post for the recipe.